How To Become A Dog Groomer: A Comprehensive Guide

 Hands-On School (2-5 Months)

-Several schools across the country offer hands-on dog groomer programs and certifications.
-In these programs, you learn the theory behind proper grooming and handling and you get to groom a wide variety of breeds.
+Several schools across the country offer hands-on dog grooming certification programs.
+In these programs, you learn the theory behind proper grooming and handling and you get to groom a wide range of dog breeds.
 No other option provides such a comprehensive combination of classroom learning and practical experience.
+Of course, each school is different, as are their grooming techniques and handling methods.
+Research the programs in your area, and make sure to pick a school that aligns with your values and vision for your career.

 Mentorship (Timeline Varies)